FlineDev/CSVImporter/README.md

 github "Flinesoft/CSVImporter"
 ```

 And run `carthage update`.
 Then drag & drop the HandySwift.framework in the Carthage/build folder to your project.
 Also do the same with the dependent frameworks `Filekit` and `HandySwift`.
 Now you can `import CSVImporter` in each class you want to use its features.
+Refer to the [Carthage README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for detailed / updated instructions.

 ## Usage